Mōri Takamoto

 Mōri Takamoto (毛利 隆元) was a daimyō (feudal lord) of Aki Province during Japan's Sengoku period.
 He was the eldest legitimate son of Mōri Motonari.

 Biography

-Born in the Tajihi-Sarugake Castle in 1523.
+Mōri Takamoto was born in the Tajihi-Sarugake Castle in 1523.
 Takamoto was sent to Suō Province as a hostage of Ōuchi Yoshitaka.
 This was done to ensure his father's loyalties to Ōuchi.
 He was allowed to return home and around 1546, upon his father's retirement, Takamoto inherited formal leadership of the family, but his father Motonari continued to wield actual control over the clan's affairs.